rainelegary/hello-world/README.md

 My portfolio of personal projects, open source contributions and other experience

 # About me
-I am a Computer Science student at the University of Calgary and expect to graduate by April 2025.
+I am an undergraduate Computer Science student at the University of Calgary and expect to graduate by April 2025.

 # Personal Projects
 3D renderer